 The NQP Playbook identifies fundamental actions to support high-quality, sustainable opioid stewardship, including:

 The NQP Playbook includes concrete examples and tactics for implementation, identifies barriers and suggested solutions, and connects clinicians to important tools and resources that are applicable across care settings.
 Implementation examples are organized into basic, intermediate, and advanced to allow organizations with varying levels of resources and expertise to identify opportunities for action.
 The intent is for organizations to determine which approach best fits their individual efforts and community needs.

 The NQP Playbook encourages healthcare organizations to develop realistic measurement strategies to assess key areas such as clinician prescribing patterns, adherence to best practices, and the use of non-pharmacologic pain management options.
 In addition, the NQP Playbook identifies important drivers of change that can impact and advance opioid stewardship—including licensure, education, accreditation, payment, reimbursement, workforce management, and the use and integration of prescription drug monitoring programs into electronic health records—and urges federal entities, accreditation agencies, and partners in quality improvement to support action in these areas.

 NQF developed the NQP Playbook with input from the NQP Opioid Stewardship Action Team, whose members served as technical consultants and contributors.
 The more than 40 public- and private-sector experts and national stakeholders who served on the Action Team include patient partners, clinicians, healthcare organizations, pharmacists, pain management experts, community-based organizations, and federal agencies.

-The NQP Playbook: Opioid Stewardship will be available for paid download on March 12, 2018.
-A summary
+The NQP Playbook: Opioid Stewardship is available for paid download on the NQF Store.

 202-783-1300 Main202-783-3434 Faxinfo@qualityforum.org